ryco117/distort-server/docs/README.md

         - Body parameters:
             - `name`: string; the name of the group
             - `subgroupLevel`: non-negative integer; the group-tree depth to join
-        - Action: adds the specified group with a random node at the given depth
+        - Action: adds the specified group with a random node at the given depth.
+        If the authenticating account is already subscribed to the named channel, only the node index is updated
         - Return: group object; the details of the added group
 * **/groups/:group-name**
 	* **GET** - Fetch conversations in group